-It is characterized by enlargement of the esophagus, impaired ability to push food into the stomach (peristalsis), and lack of muscle relaxation in the form of a ring in the lower part of the esophagus, the lower esophageal sphincter.
+It is characterized by enlargement of the esophagus, impaired ability to push food into the stomach (peristalsis), and lack of muscle relaxation in the form of a ring in the lower part of the esophagus esophageal sphincter.

 The job of the esophagus is to move food from the mouth to the stomach.
-When you have achalasia, this process occurs very slowly or does not occur at all.
+When you have achalasia, this process occurs very slowly or does not occur.

-As a result of this, the food returns to the esophagus and causes many unpleasant side effects, such as regurgitation and chest pain.
+As a result, the food returns to the esophagus and causes many unpleasant side effects, such as regurgitation and chest pain.

 When you have achalasia, one of these two things is happening: